 Life here is more holistic and in tune with nature.
 The coffee is fresh and intense, the fruit and vegetables are more flavorful, and the people are friendlier.
 Days here are meant to be spent strolling along river banks, lazing around, watching diverse flora and wildlife.
-Plus a pensionado visa will grant you discounts on meals (15%-25%), hotels (30%-50%), medical check-ups (20%), and prescriptions (15%-20%)...as well as many other benefits.
+Plus a Pensionado Visa will grant you discounts on meals (15% to 25%), hotels (30% to 50%), medical check-ups (20%), and prescriptions (15% to 20%)…as well as many other benefits.

 Retirees here enjoy a low cost of living, a friendly community, and a relaxed lifestyle in a lush, unspoiled tropical setting.
 Nature lovers hike the mountain trails.
 Gardeners harvest their home-grown vegetables.
 Artists are inspired by the beauty that surrounds them.
 Animal enthusiasts explore on horseback and spot exotic birds.
 It’s country-living at its best!

 Life in the secluded yet vibrant town of Santa Fe is mellow and serene.
 The warm, moist climate of the highlands and the mind-boggling biodiversity that envelopes this place are relaxing and exciting all at once.

 You’ll be charmed by how effortlessly kind and welcoming the locals are.
 Their timeless culture remains intact and they are happy to see new faces.
 A few dozen expats have made their homes here, from all over the globe.
 Some have built their dream retirement homes and others have created small businesses, from farming to freelancing via internet to hosting guests at a B&B.